 - by October 1, 2022, prepare "a program demonstrating community air monitoring systems" focused on disadvantaged communities with potentially high exposure burdens for toxic air contaminants and criteria air pollutants," and - by June 1, 2024, prepare a strategy to reduce emissions of toxic air contaminants and criteria air pollutants in disadvantaged communities affected by a high cumulative exposure burden.
 The strategy will include the identification of communities with high cumulative exposure burdens for both toxic air contaminants and criteria air pollutants, the identification of emission sources, and an assessment of the existing and available measures for reducing emissions from these contributing sources.
-The DEC has developed and implemented its community air monitoring program, and program details are available on their web site at https://dec.ny.gov/environmental-protection/air-quality/community-airquality/2022-23-statewide-community-air-monitoring-initiative .

 Further, the CLCPA also reconfirms the DEC's authority to adopt regulations establishing programs to achieve emissions reductions for these targeted locations.